Strukturpiloten/nextcloud/README.md

 podman logs -f tempcloud2-nextcloud-prod-manager-1
 ```

-The installation and configuration will be finished when these log lines appear (...yes, the `crond` line feed is partly broken in the container 😀):
+The installation and configuration will be finished when these log lines appear:

 ```bash
 Nextcloud configuration: completed